 - Open Source with room for expansion

 In terms of SEO, it is 99% SEO friendly, according to Google.
 Google and all search engines show and rank websites in search results on the basis of various predefined parameters.
 The more parameters you fulfill, the better your website ranks in search results.
 What’s good about this is that WordPress takes all the SEO responsibilities that a CMS is supposed to fulfill.
-There are various SEO plugins available to help improve search visibility of your website.
+There are various SEO plugins available to help improve the search visibility of your website.

 - Highly customizable for great flexibility

-A huge reason why you should use WordPress on your website is because it meets the demands of many users with its flexible framework that allows designers and developers to create and modify layouts and applications based on their tastes and preferences.
+A huge reason why you should use WordPress on your website is that it meets the demands of many users with its flexible framework that allows designers and developers to create and modify layouts and applications based on their tastes and preferences.
 Coupled with user-generated extensions, your website is no longer an enterprise extension.

 WordPress is also more than a blog publishing platform.
 It has a lot of versatility and it gives you full flexibility to create any type of website.
 It has a wide range of themes and plugins that increases its functionality to a great extent.